All the classic flavors of buffalo wings stuffed into eggs. It makes the perfect appetizer to serve at your next party or game day!

 It does a great job of keeping them from flipping over and holding them perfectly in place.
-Yeah, I’m really into cool kitchen things like that!
+Don't you just love handy kitchen things like that!

 - Cut them in half.
 Scoop out the yolks and add them to a mixing bowl.

 - Top with the (optional) blue cheese crumbles and sliced celery and serve!
-You can make these ahead of time, just store them in the fridge till you are ready to serve.
+You can make these ahead of time, just store them in the fridge in this deviled eggs container until you are ready to serve.